pr-starfighter/starfighter/README.txt

 In the system overview screen, various sections can be accessed by clicking the icons on the bottom of the screen.
-You can also use the keyboard or a gamepad if you prefer.
+You can also use the keyboard or a gamepad if you prefer (use the arrows to move the cursor and the fire button to "click" on things).

-Other than that, have fun, and good luck!
+Other than that, have fun, and good luck! 🙂